 The best cheese is the one you like.
 You can sub in any cheese you like as long as it melts.
 It’s just generally best to use a combination of two or three cheeses.
 But you can always add back the camembert from the original recipe and make a 4 cheese mac and cheese.
 Or use, brie or feta or even a blue cheese, if that’s what you love.

 It’s never as good as when it’s made fresh, but, yes, you can freeze leftovers in an airtight container.
 Reheat it in the oven in a casserole pan with a bit of water, covered in foil.

 Cavatappi Mac and Cheese

 - Food processor for grating cheese optional

-- 8 ounces cheddar cheese give or take to total one pound or 16 ounces of cheese
+- 8 ounces sharp cheddar or other cheddar cheese give or take to total one pound or 16 ounces of cheese

 - 5 ounces gruyere or other Swiss cheese give or take